overhacked/docker-solar-poller/README.md

 Build instructions:
 ===================

+These instructions are to rebuild this image.
+Normally you would just follow the usage instuctions below to run the image built by docker hub.

 git clone https://github.com/unixtastic/bind-DNSSEC-slave

-docker build -t 'unixtastic/bind-dnssec-slave:v3' .
+docker build -t 'unixtastic/bind-dnssec-slave' .

 Usage instructions:
 ===================